qt-labs/vstools/README.md

 The following is required in order to build the Qt Visual Studio solution:

-- Visual Studio 2017, 2019 or 2022, with the following workloads (A .vsconfig file per VS version can be found in the source tree):
+- Visual Studio 2019 or 2022, with the following workloads (a .vsconfig file per VS version can be found in the source tree):
     - Desktop development with C++
     - .NET desktop development
     - [Visual Studio extension development](https://docs.microsoft.com/en-us/visualstudio/extensibility/installing-the-visual-studio-sdk)